 Moneyboxing

-One last thing to look out for with a members’ voluntary liquidation is moneyboxing.
-This happens when you keep profits in your company which HMRC considers “excessive” to its commercial needs and, so, made purely to get a tax advantage when you close the company.
+This occurs when you retain profits in your company that HMRC considers “excessive” to its commercial needs, and thus made purely to obtain a tax advantage when you close the company.

 In a 2015 consultation document, HMRC said the practice amounts to “active tax planning in areas… [that] lead to unfair outcomes.”

-That said, to date there are no rules that expressly prohibit it, because it’s not clear what exactly would push retained profits from being acceptable to “excessive”.
+That said, to date, there are no rules that expressly prohibit it, because it’s not clear what exactly would push retained profits from being acceptable to “excessive”.

 As accountant James Abbot puts it: